 The Board has overall responsibility for the oversight of the Company's risk management process, which is designed to support the achievement of organizational objectives, including strategic objectives, improve long-term organizational performance and enhance stockholder value.
 Risk management includes not only understanding Company-specific risks and the steps management implements to manage those risks, but also what level of risk is acceptable and appropriate for the Company.
-Management is responsible for establishing our business strategy, identifying and assessing the related risks and implementing appropriate risk management practices.
-The Board periodically reviews our business strategy and management's assessment of the related risks and discusses with management the appropriate level of risk for the Company.
+Management is responsible for establishing our business strategy, identifying and assessing the related short-, medium-, and long-term risks and implementing appropriate risk management practices.
+The Board periodically reviews our business strategy and management's assessment of the risk environment and related risks and discusses with management the appropriate level of risk for the Company.
 Each of our Board committees also oversees the management of risks that fall within the committee's areas of responsibility.
 In performing this function, each committee has full access to management, as well as the ability to engage advisors.
 In connection with its risk management role, our audit committee meets periodically, both in open session or privately, with representatives from our independent registered public accounting firm and with our Chief Financial Officer.
-The audit committee oversees the Company's compliance with legal and regulatory requirements.
+The audit committee oversees the Company's compliance with legal and regulatory requirements / assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of internal control over financial reporting and disclosure controls and procedures, and legal and regulatory compliance, and discusses with management the Company's guidelines and policies with respect to risk assessment and risk management.